 Co-op has expanded its trial with tech-recirculation start-up Spring to help consumers cut e-waste and unlock the value in their old and unwanted phones and electronic devices.

 Spring first partnered with Co-op last October with the launch of its high-tech, self-service Pods in 20 of the retailer’s convenience stores in London.
-The move is designed to make recirculating electronic devices that can be reused or recycled more accessible – keeping valuable materials in use for longer and avoiding e-waste, while enabling consumers to turn their unwanted devices items into cash.
+The move is designed to make recirculating electronic devices that can be reused or recycled more accessible, keeping valuable materials in use for longer and avoiding e-waste while enabling consumers to turn their unwanted device items into cash.

-Following the launch last year, the initiative has now been rolled-out to selected Co-op stores in: Birmingham; Brighton; Leeds and Manchester.
+Following its launch last year, the initiative has now been rolled out to selected Co-op stores in Birmingham, Brighton, Leeds, and Manchester.

-Where devices cannot be re-used, Spring will ensure all components – which include materials such as: gold; copper; aluminium and, steel – are recycled.
-These resources are traditionally typically discarded when phones are thrown away and so the trial with Spring ensures nothing goes to landfill or incineration.
+Where devices cannot be re-used, Spring will ensure all components, which include materials such as gold, copper, aluminum, and steel, are recycled.
+These resources are traditionally discarded when phones are thrown away, and so the trial with Spring ensures nothing goes to landfills or incineration.